kevtran2/puzzlepokerweb/PuzzlePoker/README.md

 # This is PuzzlePoker.
 ## An app designed to change the way we train and play poker.

 Learning and playing the game of poker can be overwhelming.

 There are a lot of training resources and apps where you can play poker(alongside a bunch of casino-like gimics).

-The mission of PuzzlePoker is to give players of all levels an organized platform to train, think, and play poker with their friends and the online community.
-PuzzlePoker aims to unite AI with GTO (Game Theory Optimal) solvers like GTOWizards to
+The mission of PuzzlePoker is to give players of all levels an organized platform to train, think, and play poker with
+their friends and the online community.
+PuzzlePoker aims to unite AI with GTO (Game Theory Optimal) solvers like
-make studying the game accessible for even a beginner.
+GTOWizard to make studying the game accessible for even a beginner.

 # Technical Decisions
-## Below
+## More on our stack and how the platform is designed

+### Tech Stack

+- React
+- Vite
+- TailwindCSS
+- ESLint
+- Javascript

 # How to run
 ## A Guide on how to start up the web application